DanielSwift1992/veritas-core/README.md

 cross-disciplinary correspondences of the Δ-Kernel master equation.
 At the moment there are multiple numeric demos and Lean correspondences in varying stages of completeness.
-The continuous-integration pipeline executes all tests (numeric demos + Lean compilation) and fails if any `sorry` or несогласованный тег статуса появится.
+The continuous-integration pipeline executes all tests (numeric demos + Lean compilation) and fails if any `sorry` or an out-of-sync status tag is detected.

 ## Verification status (auto-generated)
 <!-- STATUS-START -->